top of page

 The verb 'consecrate' has its etymological roots in Latin.
 It is derived from the Latin word 'consecrare,' which is a combination of 'con' (meaning 'with' or 'together') and 'sacrare' (meaning 'to make sacred' or 'to consecrate').
 In Latin, 'consecrare' was used to describe the act of dedicating or setting something apart as sacred or holy, often through a formal ceremony or ritual.
 This concept of sanctification and dedication is retained in the English term 'consecrate.'
 'Consecrate' is frequently used in religious and ceremonial contexts to signify the act of making something sacred or holy, whether it be a place, object, or person.
 The etymology of 'consecrate' effectively conveys its historical connection to the idea of formal dedication and sanctification, emphasizing its role as a verb used to describe the act of setting something apart as sacred through ritual or ceremony.

-Quiz: Find the meaning of the verb consecrate:
+Find the correct meaning of the verb consecrate:

 Try Again!